Generic Name: vismodegib (Oral route)

 Uses For Erivedge

 Vismodegib is used to treat metastatic basal cell carcinoma, a certain type of skin cancer that has already spread through the body.
-Also treats advanced basal cell carcinoma that has come back after surgery or cannot be treated with radiation or surgery.
+This medicine also treats advanced basal cell carcinoma that has come back after surgery or cannot be treated with radiation or surgery.

 This medicine is available only with your doctor's prescription.